-The Centre for Indigenous Initiatives (CII) strives to be a home away from home for Indigenous students.
+The Centre for Indigenous Support and Community Engagement (CISCE) strives to be a home away from home for Indigenous students.

 Some of the services you will find include:

 - The Ojigkwanong, Carleton’s Indigenous Centre, home to the Indigenous campus community.
 The Centre is a hub for student activities, such as academic study sessions and workshops, social gatherings and visits with Elders.
-Register with CII as an Indigenous student for swipe-card access to Ojigkwanong and to sign up for the Minwàdjimowin (Good News) e-newsletter for information about the Centre and community events in Ottawa.
+Students who are registered with the centre receive access to Ojigkwanong during working hours, our monthly newsletter and up to date information on Indigenous programming, job opportunities and scholarships.

 - The Knowledge Keepers Program, which provides a culturally safe and relevant space for First Nations, Métis and Inuit students, faculty, staff and community members to connect with each other.
-Knowledge Keepers can provide smudging and teaching circles via Zoom.
+Knowledge Keepers can provide smudging and teaching circles.

 - Indigenous counselling.
 Self-identified Indigenous students have access to an Indigenous counsellor.
 They can meet 1:1 to discuss concerns related to personal, academic and social life.